 By searching passenger lists and census records, your friends might find family ties to a small town in County Cork, Ireland, creating a compelling reason to explore beyond Dublin.

-Other records could point friends to the church where their grandparents married, the river route by which their ancestors went West, the battlefield where their great-grandfather fought, or the cemetery where an aunt is buried.
+Other records could point friends to the centuries-old church where their Italian grandmother was baptized, the river route by which their ancestors went West, the battlefields where their ancestors fought in the Civil War, or the cemetery where an aunt is buried.